jmandel/testing-ghpages/howto/build_a_smart_app/index.md

 <div id="toc"> </div>

 This document is a complete SMART-App-Building walk-through.
-You should first read the [[Main Page]].
+You should first read the [Main Page](/).

 #ScreenCast
 We are re-recording the screencast to catch up with the latest API changes.
 Please see the text-based tutorial below, or see the [http://vimeo.com/20113823 old screencast].

+<iframe src="http://player.vimeo.com/video/20113823" width="500" height="375" frameborder="0" webkitAllowFullScreen
+mozallowfullscreen allowFullScreen></iframe>

 #Setting up your Environment